Making the Impossible Possible

 Few believed it could happen.
 Most dismissed it as fantasy.
-But when Josei Toda in 1951 revealed his grand vision to grow the Soka Gakkai from a membership of a mere 3,000 to a membership 750,000 households strong, one young disciple vowed to make it happen.
-Daisaku Ikeda soon took the lead, and over the course of six years and six major campaigns he blazed the trail for the unprecedented growth of a people’s movement for peace.
+But when Josei Toda in 1951 revealed his grand vision to grow the Soka Gakkai in Japan from a membership of a mere three thousand to a membership 750,000 households strong, one young disciple vowed to make it happen.
+Daisaku Ikeda soon took the lead, and over the course of six years and six major campaigns he blazed the trail for the unprecedented growth of a people's movement for peace.
 He cared for and inspired each person he met along the way, and soon thousands united with him and his mentor, helping person after person overcome their struggles and find true happiness.
-These are not only inspiring stories from the past but lay out a formula so that we, in our present and future, can transform our lives and our society, and can turn our impossibilities into possibilities.
+These are not only inspiring stories from the past but lay out a formula so that we, in our present and future, can turn our impossibilities into possibilities.

 Publisher: World Tribune Press Paperback: 112 pages Dimensions: 5.5” x 8.5” E-book available at Amazon.com or from your favorite e-book seller

 Please sign in to rate and review.Sign in